-Note: Supermicro SuperDOMs are yellow SATADOM connectors with power pins built in and do not require separate external power cables.
+Note: I-SATA0/I-SATA1 can be used with Supermicro SuperDOMs, which are yellow SA-TADOM connectors with power pins built in and do not require separate external power cables.
 These connectors are backwards compatible with non-Supermicro SATADOMS that require an external power supply.